2025 U.S. Fatal Shootings by Police Statistics - State Breakdown | Police Brutality Center

 Vermont

-In 2025, police in Vermont killed three people–triple the number of police killings from the previous year.
+In 2025, Vermont police shot and killed three people–triple the number of police killings from 2024.

 3